tlovett1/dockunit/README.md

 ## Dockunit.json Examples

 Each of your projects should have a `Dockunit.json` file in the project root.
-You can define your containers to fit your application needs.
-Here a few example `Dockunit.json` files for a variety of different programming languages and environments.
+You should define your containers to fit your application's unique needs.
+Here's a few example `Dockunit.json` files for a variety of different programming languages and environments.

 ### PHP and WordPress